sasikdar/p2p-chat/README.md

-# p2p-chat : A chat application which runs without any central network infrastructure
+# p2p-chat : A chat application running on ad-hoc network infrastructure

 Demonstrates how to use the flutter_nearby_connections plugin.